sommerfeld-io/release-watcher/README.md

 - **Releases (= Git Tags) from GitHub:** The app queries the GitHub Releases API for the latest releases of the specified repositories.
 E.g. <https://api.github.com/repos/argoproj/argo-cd/releases/latest>.
 That means pre-releases are not included in the output.

+## Software Tags and Versioning

+Learn about our tagging policy and the difference between rolling tags and immutable tags [on our documentation page⁠](https://github.com/sommerfeld-io/.github/blob/main/docs/tags-and-versions.md).

 ## Usage

 When running release-watcher, you will be asked to log in to GitHub using the GitHub CLI.
 This is necessary to access the GitHub API without running into rate limits. release-watcher uses the GitHub CLI for the login, so whether credentials are stored in the local cache or not is up to the GitHub CLI.